snok/install-poetry/README.md

 2. Skipping VENV creation

-    If you want to skip VENV creation, all the original examples are made valid by removing the VENV activation line: `source .venv/bin/activate`
+    If you want to skip VENV creation, all the original examples are made valid by removing the VENV activation line: `source .venv/bin/activate`.

-    To enable caching, you will want to set up something resembling the the linting job caching step in the [Matrix testing](#mtesting); caching your pip wheels rather than your installed dependencies.
+    To enable caching in this case, you will want to set up something resembling the the linting job caching step in the [Matrix testing](#mtesting); caching your pip wheels rather than your installed dependencies.
     Since you're not caching your whole VENV, you will need to re-install dependencies every time you run the job; however, caching will save you the time it would otherwise take to download the wheels,